 Continue building strong links though and you WILL start seeing your rankings increase.
 It’s inevitable.

-What kind of Google-rank increases can you expect from a press release?
-It really depends on a lot of things… like keyword competitiveness, anchor text ratios, etc. I have seen a site come from nowhere to page one for a low to medium competitive keyword and from position #80+ to #20+ for a more competitive one.
+The Google rank improvements from a press release syndication service (like Niz’s) depends on a lot of things like keyword competitiveness, anchor text ratios, etc. I have seen a site come from nowhere to page one for a low to medium competitive keyword and from position #80+ to #20+ for a more competitive one.

-So again, results will vary, and the only guaranteed benefit with press releases is that they will give you more exposure (even if just a little bit) and will strengthen your site’s overall SEO foundation.
-Both alone are worth the $57 investment in my opinion 🙂
+So again, results will vary, and the only guaranteed benefit with this press release service is that they will give you more exposure (even if just a little bit) and will strengthen your site’s overall ranking foundation.
+Both alone are worth the $67 investment in my opinion 🙂

 I have literally dozens of press releases out there linking back to my various money sites.
 About 90% of them were published in the last 3 months alone.
 So I not only KNOW them to work really well (hence my recommendation), but I happen to be very knowledgeable on the topic as well.

-If I missed anything in this guide or if you have any specific questions, please post them in the comment section below and I will do my best to answer.
+If I missed anything in this Press Release Service guide or if you have any specific questions on the topic, please post them in the comment section below and I will do my best to answer.
 I’m here to help.

-If you’ve gone ahead and tried Nixs service, let me know how he did and what it did in terms of rank improvements for your website.
+If you’ve gone ahead and tried Nixs done-for-you press release service, let me know how he did and what it did in terms of rank improvements for your website.

 Lastly, as always, any love you give by sharing this post is greatly appreciated 🙂